sensedeep/custom-metrics/README.md

 }
 ```

-Data from shorter spans are propagated lazily to longer spans when the span points become full.
-This is done during emit and flush only.
+Data from shorter spans is propagated lazily to longer spans when the span points become full.
+This is done only during `emit` and `flush`.
 Queries will flush buffered metrics for the matching query to disk.
-Queries will propagate earlier span data points in-memory and will not otherwise update the on-disk representation.
+Queries propagate earlier span data points in memory and will not otherwise update the on-disk representation.

 The span.end marks the time of the end of the point bucket and is updated whenever a new data point is added to the span.
 Spans may have zero or more data points.
 The span.end values for the various spans are not ordered, correlated or coordinated between spans.